WordPress/gutenberg/docs/reference/deprecated.md

  - `wp.data.select("core").getTerms` has been deprecated.
 Please use `wp.data.select("core").getEntityRecords` instead.
  - `wp.data.select("core").getCategories` has been deprecated.
 Please use `wp.data.select("core").getEntityRecords` instead.
  - `wp.data.select("core").isRequestingTerms` has been deprecated.
 Please use `wp.data.select("core").getEntitiesByKind` instead.
+ - `wp.data.restrictPersistence`, `wp.data.setPersistenceStorage` and  `wp.data.setupPersistence` has been removed.
+Please use the data persistence plugin instead.

 ## 3.6.0